Values and Policies and Procedures.

 Target time to achieve your qualification

-At the start of your qualification your Assessor will set an expected end date.
-If, during this time, you have an unforeseen circumstance that hampers achievement you must inform your Assessor who will liaise with the Centre Manager to ensure that you are fully supported throughout.
+At the start of your qualification you will be given an expected end date.
+If, during this time, you have an unforeseen circumstance that hampers achievement, you must inform your Teacher/Assessor who will liaise with the relevant Manager to ensure that you are fully supported throughout.

 Every Learner Matters